ghsioux/ghsioux.github.io/_posts/2025-07-06-copilot-cost-centers-and-budgets.md

 > ⚠️ **Note:** Premium request billing and cost centers are available for GitHub Enterprise Cloud customers with Copilot Business or Enterprise licences.

-## 1 - The Context: Copilot Premium Requests
+## 1 - Understanding Copilot Premium Requests

 [GitHub Copilot](https://github.com/features/copilot) offers two tiers of AI models: standard (unlimited) and premium (metered).
 Here's what you need to know: